orbisgis/h2gis/docs/dev/ST_CompactnessRatio.md

 {% highlight mysql %}
 SELECT ST_CompactnessRatio(ST_Buffer(('POINT(1 2)'), 10));
 -- Answer: 0.9983912919723259
---    Note : That a buffer is not a circle.
-It's an
+--    Note: A buffer is not a circle.
+It's an approximation.
---    approximation, ST_Buffer create 32 segments to arc of a --    cercle.
-That's why the compactness ratio is not equal to 1.
+--    ST_Buffer create 32 line segments.
+That's why the
+--    compactness ratio is not equal to 1.

 SELECT ST_CompactnessRatio(ST_MakeEllipse('POINT(1 2)', 10, 10));
 -- Answer: 0.9998354822360185
---    Note : ST_MaketEllipse create 100 segments to arc of a
+--    Note: ST_MakeEllipse creates 100 line segments.
---    cercle.
-That's why the compactness ratio is not equal to 1 --    but is more precise than ST_Buffer.
+--    That's why the compactness ratio is not equal to 1 but is --    more precise than ST_Buffer.

 SELECT ST_CompactnessRatio(
     'POLYGON ((4 12, 1 6, 6 3, 15 2, 17 5, 16 10, 9 14, 4 12),